Join Our Growing Community Of Parents!

-Learn more about our curriculum approach and how we help homeschooling parents with accessible, affordable home kits.
+Learn more about our digital e-books and how our curriculum is helping homeschooling parents across Canada and US with accessible, affordable home kits.
 You can stop searching and spending hours creating your own lessons and workbooks.

 Schoolio supports parents choosing to homeschool with an affordable and structured Canadian Curriculum